ipocsmr/ipocsmr.github.io/getting_started.md

 you also need to connect the first serial ports of the ESP and Arduino to allow them to communicate with eachother during runtime.

-##### First boot
+### First boot

 When the ESP does not have a network configured or cannot connect to the previous one it will, after a timeout of about 30 seconds, start a softAP.
 If you connect to this AP and enter `192.168.4.1` into your browser, you will come to a configuration portal for the system.
 This portal is available later as well, but the IP will depend on the network you connect it to, as it will be obtained using DHCP.

-The minimum to configure here now is UnitID, the boards identity, and network settings.
-The Site Data will be automatically updated when it connects to IPOCS.JMRI.
+The minimum to configure here now is Concentrator Unit Name, which is the board identity, and networ settings.
+The Site Data will be automatically updated when it connects to IPOCS.DPT.

+Note: The system connection in JMRI does not currently support automatically updating the onboard Site Data.
+It is strongly suggested that you use IPOCS.DPT to test your new layout configuration before using JMRI.